thunderseethe/thunderseethe.github.io/content/posts/nameres-base.md

 ## Computer Friendly Names

 The computer is solely interested in knowing where a value lives in memory, and by extension when two values are actually the same because they live in the same place.
-Human readable names aren't necessarily great for this purpose, especially in our language.
+Human readable names aren't great for this purpose.
-This is because of two features in our language: scopes and shadowing.
+Our language includes scoping and shadowing.
+Two features that help humans manage names but hinder the computer.

 A scope is a map from names to their values at a particular point in our program.
 If we write the program: